 Wealthy choose to stretch their dollar — particularly when living in Las Vegas, NV

-“The value of the dollar stretches considerably farther in Las Vegas,” explained Las Vegas real estate agent Melissa Tomastik in a recent Hollywood Reporter interview.
+“The value of the dollar stretches considerably farther in Las Vegas,” explained Las Vegas real estate agent Melissa Tomastik in a Hollywood Reporter interview.
 “Several of our clients have expressed that their real estate investment in Las Vegas equates to what they would have otherwise allocated toward taxes.”

 A few factors may factor into this exodus from traditional high-net-worth (HNW) strongholds — such as New York and Malibu — to newer lux-communities, like Las Vegas.
 Here are three of the biggest reasons.